 Other lifestyle changes that may help include:

-Some studiesshow that even a small weight loss can improve erectile function and sexual desire in men with diabetes.
+- Weight loss: Some studies show that even a small weight loss can improve erectile function and sexual desire in men with diabetes.
 Those who lost weight had increased testosterone levels and blood flow resulting in better erections.